estebanthi/ObsidianTemplateVaultV2/10 Wiki/_README.md

 >An academic course about mathematics may include many topics such as algebra, probabilities, etc...
 I can use a "Mathematics" MOC to prepare for my exams but eventually my exams won't include all the topics related to mathematics in my vault.
 So I can use a "course" note such as [[10 Wiki/15 Courses/Sample Course/_INDEX|_INDEX]] to manually index the topics I have to study for my mathematics exams.

+## Identifiers
+I include timestamps or any other identifiers in the names of my notes.
+When your vault will grow, it'll probably have many notes with the same file name.
+Having identifiers in the files names is a way to deal with this.

+So, the file names I use are formatted this way: `{{name}} - {{identifier}}`.
+For example: [[Sample Note - 20231031032802]].

+For wiki notes I use timestamps, for books I use ISBN, for movies I use publication year, etc...

+This process is automated with templates.

 [[README|<- BACK]]